bezmi/sheets-queue-appscript/README.md

-# Tutor's Guide to the Live Queue System
+# Queue system guide

-Welcome!
-This guide explains how to use the live queue system to manage your busy tutorial sessions effectively.
+This guide explains how to use the live queue system to manage busy tutorial sessions.

 ### 1. How to Start a New Session

 Everything starts from the main login page.

-1. Navigate to the system's main URL (e.g., `https://your-university.github.io/queue-system/`).
+1. Navigate to the system's main URL (e.g., `https://<your-username>.github.io/<your-repo-name>/`).
-2. In the **Session Name** box, enter a unique name for your session (e.g., `cs101-wednesday-lab`).
+2. In the **Session Name** box, enter a unique name for your session (e.g., `test-session-1`).
 3. In the **Admin Password** box, enter the pre-shared password for the system.
 4. Click **"Create / Join Session"**.